HugoA-A/RShiny_nbsisemhp/README.md

 # RShiny_NaiveBayesClassifier_PMH

-We've created an RShiny application to use our newly created package name (lien).
+We've created an RShiny application to use our created package name (lien).
 The application is disponible on shinyapp.io "lien".

 ### Interface and componant